 Our analysis of Optimiser data also shows that we eat more when our food consists of less overall calories from protein and fibre and more comes from fat and non-fibre carbohydrates.

 The chart below shows the energy distribution from fat and non-fibre carbs from our Optimiser data.
 Here, we see the average Optimiser consumes 64% of their energy from fat and carbs.
 For reference, the average population of 86% intake is out to the far right, which we know from the chart above aligns with the lowest satiety outcome!
-It’s no wonder we’re eating more than we need and are becoming increasingly obese and diabetic!
+No wonder we’re eating more than we need and becoming increasingly obese and diabetic!

 Dietary-induced thermogenesis, or the thermic effect of food (TEF), is the energy we expend to digest, absorb and metabolise a specific macronutrient in food.